antonioortegajr/Test-a-lot-of-API-methods/README.md

 My testing scripting and testing may change in the future.

 As new methods are added to an API version this may change the scripting to accommodate these new methods.
+See API docs http://middleware.idxbroker.com/docs/api/overview.php

 You can save the url string if you need to run the same test agent in the future.